MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-upgrade.md

 ## After upgrading to PowerShell module 1.1.9, this error appears: _Applying platform configurations failed.
 Error: No adapter is connected to the switch:'swtch1’ on node: ‘node1’_

 This error was resolved in PowerShell module version 1.1.11.
-Update the Powershell module to version 1.1.11 on all nodes to resolve this issue.
+Update the PowerShell module to version 1.1.11 on all nodes to resolve this issue.

 ## During an upgrade, custom node taints, roles, and labels are lost